-The decrease in operating expenses in our GLP Capital segment for the year ended December 31, 2020 as compared to the prior year period was primarily from a gain on the disposition of property related to the Evansville swap transaction of \$41.4 million along with lower depreciation expense and land right amortization expense in our REIT segment of \$24.1 million primarily from lower rent expense on the Company's long term ground leases due to the impact of COVID-19 and the acceleration of depreciation and amortization in 2019 resulting from the closing of Penn's Resorts Casino Tunica property.
-Additionally, there was a loan impairment charge of \$13.0 million for the year ended December 31, 2019 related to the Casino Queen Loan.
-These items were partially offset by charges of \$6.3 million associated with severance and stock based compensation acceleration charges for the departure of our former chief financial officer.
+The increase in operating expenses in our GLP Capital segment for the year ended December 31, 2021 as compared to the prior year period of \$63.7 million was primarily from a gain on the disposition of property related to the Evansville swap transaction of \$41.4 million in 2020, higher depreciation expense and land right amortization expense in our REIT segment of \$18.5 million due to the Company's recent acquisitions, and a \$8.2 million provision for credit losses, net in the current year.
+Partially offsetting these increases was lower general and administrative expenses of \$5.0 million due primarily from severance and stock based compensation acceleration charges for the departure of our former chief financial officer in 2020.

-The decrease in other expenses, net for the year ended December 31, 2020 compared to the prior year was driven by lower interest expense from our refinancing activities that occurred in the third quarter of 2019 and first quarter of 2020 and lower debt extinguishment charges compared to the prior year.
+The decrease in other expenses, net, for the year ended December 31, 2021 was due to \$18.1 million of debt extinguishment charges in the prior year.

-The increase in FFO for our GLP Capital segment for the year ended December 31, 2020 is due to the items described above, excluding gains from the disposition of property and real estate depreciation.
-The increase in AFFO is due to the items described above, excluding the impact of straight-line rent adjustments, loan impairment charges and the other items listed on the previous table.
+The increase in FFO for our GLP Capital segment for the year ended December 31, 2021 is due to the items described above, excluding gains (losses) from the disposition of property and real estate depreciation.
+The increase in AFFO is due to the items described above, less the adjustments mentioned in the table above, primarily straight line rent adjustments, amortization expenses, stock based compensation costs, provision for credit losses, net and losses on debt extinguishment.
+Adjusted EBITDA for our GLP Capital segment for the year ended December 31, 2021, as compared to the prior year, also increased driven by the explanations above, as well as adjustments mentioned in the table above, primarily related to interest expense.